![]() |

 radiation therapy in general

-Certified Radiologist.
-Radiation Therapy Specialist and Supervisory Doctor for Training, the Japan Radiological Society
+Certified Radiation Therapy Specialist, the Japan Society for Radiation Oncology

 The Japan Society for Radiation Oncology